Get Started with GraalVM Native Image

 file-count

-within the current directory.Run this executable file as follows:
+within the current directory.Run this executable as follows:

 ./file-count

-Now time the application.
-First by running it as an executable file and then by using the regular
+Now time the application: first by running it from the executable, and then by using the regular

 java